Skip to main content

 • Press Update to confirm changes

-Saving Song Section Markers
+Saving Cloud Song Section Markers

 Since song section markers can be created online and in Playback and affect every saved song arrangement, choosing to Save To Cloud will overwrite the default song sections stored in your Library.